 The dangers and risks associated with using substances while pregnant depends on the type of drug being abused, the substance use frequency, and the point in the pregnancy at which the substance was introduced.

 Not long after birth, infants born to mother with meth consumption issues were found to show decreased arousal, movement disorders, and higher stress.
 While toddlers presented impaired motor skills, school-aged children were more likely to display attention deficits, associated with various cognitive and behavioral issues.

 Nevertheless, it has been concluded that quitting at any time during pregnancy leads to a better outcome.

 However, signs and symptoms of withdrawal have been reported in babies whose mothers used amphetamines in their last trimester of pregnancy.
 For many babies, the symptoms include agitation, poor appetite, poor muscle control, even breathing issues that can last up to months.
 Obviously, the long-term effects on the health of the baby can be substantial, influencing their later motor and intellectual development, translating into learning difficulties and behavioral issues.

-Of course, especially in the early stages of the pregnancy, many women are not even aware of being pregnant, so it is always helpful, even for smaller practices or clinics, to have at hand a small portable analyzer for drug testing.
+Of course, especially in the early stages of pregnancy, many women are not even aware of being pregnant.
+Thus, it is always helpful, even for smaller practices or clinics, to have at hand a small portable analyzer for drug testing.
 This gives an important advantage to the relevant healthcare professionals, who can always advise the mother and help her make an informed decision.
 Drug testing kits can also indicate the type of drug, providing even more essential data to those involved.